-CITEL (November 2022)
+CITEL (May 2023)

-Inter-American Proposal (IAP):
+Inter-American Proposal (IAP supported by more than 6 administrations):

-Some administrations supports to align the values referred to in Appendix 1 to Annex 4 of RR Appendix 30B with those contained in §§ 1.1 and 1.2 of Annex 4 to Appendix 30B (Rev. WRC-19) for the orbital spacing and incorporate the Rule of Procedure on Section 2 of Appendix 1 to Annex 4 in the RR.
+Ten CITEL administrations support to align the values referred to in Appendix 1 to Annex 4 of RR Appendix 30B with those contained in §§ 1.1 and 1.2 of Annex 4 to Appendix 30B (Rev. WRC-19) for the orbital spacing and incorporate the Rule of Procedure on Section 2 of Appendix 1 to Annex 4 in the RR.

-RCC (June 2022)
+RCC (May 2023)

-The RCC Telecommunication Administrations support the value of the coordination arc in Appendix 1 to Annex 4 to RR Appendix 30В to be aligned with the WRC-19 decision and the Rule of Procedure approved.
+The RCC Telecommunication Administrations support the adjustment of coordination arc value set out in Appendix 1 to Annex 4 to RR Appendix 30В to the WRC-19 decision and the approved Rule of Procedure.

 International organisations